joede/joede-application-themes/README.md

-# Collection of colour schemes for console applications
+# Collection of colour schemes for desktop applications

-Welcome to my very personal collection of various colour schemes for terminal windows and other console applications.
+Welcome to my very personal collection of various colour schemes for terminal windows and other desktop applications.

 *Note:* I mix the terms "skin", "scheme" and "theme" because different apps use different terms.
 In the end, all the terms means the same. ;-)